 Fragile Chaos is a “…great book for anybody who loves the myth of Cupid and Psyche…I loved the…mashup of modernity with the mythological,” Abby Reed explains, author of When Planets Fall.

 Amber R. Duell was born and raised in a small town in Central New York.
 While it will always be home, she’s spent the last six years living in Germany and Maine as a military wife where the next step is always an adventure.

 About Radiant Crown Publishing

-Radiant Crown Publishing was founded in 2016 to showcase quality fiction, diverse stories, and unexpected protagonists.
+Established in 2016 Radiant Crown Publishing is an independent publisher of dark, diverse, and subversive speculative fiction.
 Antiheroes and characters whose stories are pushed to the margins are welcome here.

 For more information, visit www.radiantcrownpublishing.com.